-Tungsten carbide is a sintered material that is made up of tungsten carbide particles that are cemented together with a metal binder, mostly Cobalt (Co) but Nickel (Ni) is also used.
-Originally called Hartmetall by its originators, the Osram Lamp Company, it is also known as Wolfram Carbide (WC) and cemented carbide, but today basically the word “Carbide” is used to describe this material.
+Cemented Carbides are a sintered material that is made up of tungsten carbide particles, cemented together with a metal binder, usually Cobalt (Co) but Nickel (Ni) is also used.
+Originally called Hartmetall by its originators, the Osram Lamp Company, it is also known as Wolfram Carbide (WC) but today the generic word “Carbide” is used to describe this material.

 Carbides have been utilized since the 1920s as a replacement for tool steels in extreme wear applications.
 Its properties allow this amazing material to resist some of the harshest working conditions including corrosive environments, high temperatures, extreme compressive loads, high impact as well as severely abrasive wear conditions.

 As Carbide is made up of WC particles and Co, the relative content and size (and addition alloying elements) provide specific properties to the carbide.
 In general:

 - Binder content – it is important to specify the Co content.
 A higher %Co provides toughness but lowers wear resistance.

 - Grain size – the size of the tungsten carbide grain is very important. it can range from nano scale (<0.2 µm) to extra coarse (> 6 µm).
 Coarse grain provide toughness and wear resistance but sub-micron sizes show very high hardness and excellent flexural strength.

 Various coatings are harder thand carbide and can further improve the wear resistance in metalforming applications: These coatings are:

 - TD – at 90 HRC and a pure vanadium carbide it shows improved resistance to galling and the carbide base is very stable during heat treatment.
 Carbide with Co > 10% can be TD coated

 - PVD coatings – All PVD coatings can be applied to carbides.